-- In the event that a suspicious person(s), package(s), and/or object(s) are noticed or reported to the Tournament staff and/or volunteers, First Responders should be contacted by dialing 911 and reporting the situation. - o Tournament Director: - Responsibilities: - 1.)
-Call 911 or delegate a volunteer to do so. - 2.)
-Ensure that all participants, coaches, & spectators are in a safe location and away from any dangerous situation. - 3.)
-Communicate with First Responders once they arrive at the location. - 4.)
-Report/update the District Administrator of the situation. - 5.)
-Escort First Responders onto the complex grounds & to the proper location.
+- In the event that a suspicious person(s), package(s), and/or object(s) are noticed or reported to the Tournament staff and/or volunteers, First Responders should be contacted by dialing 911 and reporting the situation. - Tournament Director: - Responsibilities: - 1.)
+Call 911 or delegate the Assistant Tournament Director or volunteer to do so. - 2.)
+Coordinate with the Assistant Tournament Director to ensure that all participants, coaches, & spectators are in a safe location and away from any dangerous situation. - 3.)
+Communicate with First Responders once they arrive at the location. - Assistant Tournament Director: - Responsibilities: - 1.)
+Report/update the Tournament Director of the situation. - Coordinate with the Tournament Staff to ensure all participants, coaches, & spectators are in a safe location and away from any dangerous situation. - 3.)
+Escort the First Responders onto the complex& to the proper location.

-Contact List:
+Event Contact List: